-Today, nine years after the execution of the Development Agreement, the Lucile Packard Children's Hospital Expansion and the new Stanford Hospital are now open for patient care.
-Meanwhile, the School of Medicine has nearly completed the first phase of development of its replacement facilities, with its BioMedical Innovations building anticipated to receive certificate of occupancy in Fall 2020.
+Today, ten years after the execution of the Development Agreement, the Lucile Packard Children's Hospital Expansion and the new Stanford Hospital are now open for patient care, and the School of Medicine has completed the first phase of development of its replacement facilities, with its BioMedical Innovations building now open for research.
+Interior renovations within the 1989 potion of the preexisting Stanford Hospital facility have now commenced, and are expected to continue for the next several years, bringing the facility up to modern healthcare standards.